 Wait…What is PicMonkey?

 For those of you who’ve never heard of PicMonkey before, this is essentially an online tool that allows you to do basic photo editing without downloading any kind of software.
 The best part, for many people, is the price point: free.
 For those of you who want more function, however, PicMonkey does have a premium version, which I happily pay to use (yes, I’m an affiliate).
 Unless otherwise noted, everything I’m covering in this review is included in the free version.

 - Edit/Touch Up

 Edit and Touch Up are listed separately on the homepage, but they’re really the same thing: manipulating your photo.
-Through this menu, you can crop, resize, add fonts, change the colors, and more.
+Through this menu, you can crop, resize, add text, change the colors, and more.
 They even have a special set of tools for touching up images of people, which allow you to make simple changes like removing blemishes and whitening teeth.

 The Design function allows you to start with a blank canvas instead of uploading a picture.
-This tools is a newer edition, and definitely a welcomed one, since you can now easily create images from scratch.
+This tools is a newer addition, and definitely a welcomed one, since you can now easily create images from scratch.

 Lastly, there’s the Collage function, which gives users the ability to edit several photos together to make a single larger photo.
-Once you’ve chosen the layout, you can also choose to go into the Edit functions, where you can future manipulated your images.
+Once you’ve chosen the layout, you can also choose to go into the Edit functions, where you can further manipulated your images.

 Let’s take a close look at these functions, along with some pros and cons of each:

 The Edit function is split into eight categories of options (one of which is Touch Up – if you choose the Touch Up option on the home page, you’ll simply be take to this group of options first).
 If you pay for a premium account, you’ll have more options, but even with just a basic account, there are hundreds of ways to manipulate your photos.
 Here’s a quick overview of what’s available: